2 Choose a Process

 - You may question either your study section or IC assignment by contacting the Scientific Review Officer (SRO) named in your notification or the Center for Scientific Review (301-435-0715).

 - During the peer review, the scientific and technical merit of the application is discussed.
 This discussion will include addressing whether the human subjects protection plan is adequate and whether any of the reviewers had concerns.
 If reviewers are unable to make a determination regarding human subjects involvement or have concerns regarding the human subjects plan the application will be coded as “Unacceptable” for human subjects.
-The application will receive a Human Subjects Code 44; which is a bar to funding.
-If this application is selected for funding, the investigator will have resolve the human subjects concern.
-See Bar to Funding.
+The application will receive a Human Subjects Code 48; which allows for the issuance of an award with restrictions against the involvement of human subjects activities.

 - After Peer Review, there is a second level of review conducted by the Advisory Council/Board.
 Program staff evaluate the applications, considering impact scores and IC needs and interest.
 They provide a grant-funding plan to the Advisory Council.
 The Advisory Council, considering the funding available and the goals of the IC, advises the IC director.
 The IC director makes the final funding decisions.